justinpope99/React-Quiz-API/README.md

 # 📖 React Quiz API App <a name="about-project"></a>

-In this project, I have created a React app that that uses the [Open Trivia Database API](https://opentdb.com).
+In this project, I have created a React app that uses the [Open Trivia Database API](https://opentdb.com).
 The app will contain 20 Computer Science related questions in a random order.
 The answer choices are also in a random order.
 You will be given a score at the end, once you've completed the quiz.

 <br>